dalesgit/wiki-vim/pages/Church  Sarah reading 02-02-25.md

 > **DH**: This is important I think because of the newer, broader perspective it brings compared to the classical European view.
 I suspect it is an important work.

 ## Aquinas, Aristotle and the promise of the Common Good **Keys**: 2006.
+272 pp.

 *Aquinas, Aristotle, and the Promise of the Common Good*, first published in 2006, claims that contemporary theory and practice have much to gain from engaging Aquinas's normative concept of the common good and his way of reconciling religion, philosophy, and politics.
 Examining the relationship between personal and common goods, and the relation of virtue and law to both, Mary M. Keys shows why Aquinas should be read in addition to Aristotle on these perennial questions.
 She focuses on Aquinas's Commentaries as mediating statements between Aristotle's Nicomachean Ethics and Politics and Aquinas's own *Summa Theologiae*, showing how this serves as the missing link for grasping Aquinas's understanding of Aristotle's thought.
 Keys argues provocatively that Aquinas's Christian faith opens up new panoramas and possibilities for philosophical inquiry and insights into ethics and politics.
 Her book shows how religious faith can assist sound philosophical inquiry into the foundation and proper purposes of society and politics.

 > **DH**: This is kind of right up my alley, at least in terms of my earliest philosophical interests.
 I'm not sure whether I'm really Aristotelian over Platonist.
 I am quite sure that one of the biggest realities we are living through is the loss of a sense of the **Common Good** in our society.

 ## The Closing of the Western Mind: The Rise of Faith and the Fall of Reason **Freeman**: 2003.
+480 pp.

 A radical and powerful reappraisal of the impact of Constantine’s adoption of Christianity on the later Roman world, and on the subsequent development both of Christianity and of Western civilization.

 When the Emperor Contstantine converted to Christianity in 368 AD, he changed the course of European history in ways that continue to have repercussions to the present day.
 Adopting those aspects of the religion that suited his purposes, he turned Rome on a course from the relatively open, tolerant and pluralistic civilization of the Hellenistic world, towards a culture that was based on the rule of fixed authority, whether that of the Bible, or the writings of Ptolemy in astronomy and of Galen and Hippocrates in medicine.
 Only a thousand years later, with the advent of the Renaissance and the emergence of modern science, did Europe begin to free itself from the effects of Constantine's decision, yet the effects of his establishment of Christianity as a state religion remain with us, in many respects, today.
 Brilliantly wide-ranging and ambitious, this is a major work of history.

 > **DH**: I have known for many years how significant Constantine has been in the church up to the present day.
 The Constantine in the church wants to build buildings and influence society.
-Pre-Constantinian church is not interested in power but more in holiness, less interested in **influence** than of **reflecting the image of God**.
+Pre-Constantinian church was not so interested in power but more in holiness, less interested in **influence** than of **reflecting the image of God**.
 This is probably an important work.

 ## The Dream of Wisdom: History of Philosophy from the Greeks to the Renaissance **Gottlieb**: 2001.
+512 pp.

 Already a classic, this landmark study of early Western thought now appears in a new edition with expanded coverage of the Middle Ages.
 This landmark study of Western thought takes a fresh look at the writings of the great thinkers of classic philosophy and questions many pieces of conventional wisdom.
 The book invites comparison with Bertrand Russell's monumental History of Western Philosophy, "but Gottlieb's book is less idiosyncratic and based on more recent scholarship" (Colin McGinn, Los Angeles Times).
 A New York Times Notable Book, a Los Angeles Times Best Book, and a Times Literary Supplement Best Book of 2001.